Private online classes for kids

 Our Computer Science, Mathematics, and English programs bring students from introductory to college-level, guided by instructors from top US universities.

 Juni Learning is an award-winning online Computer Science, Mathematics, & English academy that offers private, online courses to students from ages 8–18.
 Juni students follow our structured course sequence to accelerate their learning.

 Developed by computer scientists, former classroom educators, and Google alumni, our program helps bright minds develop their interest and passion for technical and creative subjects outside of school.
-Juni students meet with their instructor once or twice a week, privately or in small groups (four students).
+Juni students meet with their instructor in a private 1:1 session one or multiple times per week.

 Our team of over 200 instructors are all vetted for their teaching experience and expertise in Computer Science, Mathematics, or English.
 Our instructors are selected from top-tier American universities like UC Berkeley, Johns Hopkins, Vanderbilt University, and more.
 We match students with instructors based on their previous learning experience, personality fit, interests, and availability.
 Our instructors help Juni students build resilience and grit alongside their technical skills.

 Our online program provides students with a platform to learn, practice, and maintain a portfolio of their work.